GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 [`chrome.tabs`](/docs/extensions/reference/tabs/) let extensions read and manipulate tab groups.
 Requires Manifest V3.

-### Chrome 89: Customizable permissions for Web Accessible Resources {: #customizable-permissions-for-mv3-web-accessible-resources }
+### Chrome 89: Customizable permissions for web accessible resources {: #customizable-permissions-for-mv3-web-accessible-resources }

 [Web accessible resources](/docs/extensions/mv3/manifest/web_accessible_resources/) definitions in Manifest V3 have changed to let extensions restrict resource access based on the requester's origin or extension ID.

-### 2021-04-08: Extension Manifest Converter {: #extension-manifest-converter}
+### 2021.04.08: Extension Manifest Converter {: #extension-manifest-converter}

 The Chrome Extensions team has open sourced "Extension Manifest Converter", a Python tool that automates some of the mechanical aspects of converting extensions to Manifest V3.
 See the